Upsyd/insurance_management/README.md

 ### Insurance Details

-in insurance module you can save all details about insurance,due dates of insurance,customers for that and payement details of premium
+in insurance module you can save all details about insurance,due dates of insurance,customers for that and payment details of premium

 In this form you can store details of insurance,customer,agent of that insurance basic details of customer, issued date of insurance no of payments and expiered date of customers credit card,also you can track